 - Get the latest weather reports

-Third party apps that will work with Apple Watch cellular
+Third party apps that work with Apple Watch cellular

 At launch there is only one third party Watch app that is working over cellular.
 Apple announced that WeChat would work with cellular during the September event keynote.